statsconchris/program.draw-algorithm/README.md

 ----------------------------------------
 Additional files

 insert-php : Plugin to use PHP in Wordpress.
 Upload this file to your Wordpress plugin folder and activate it.
-If used, replace the opening and closing PHP tags in algorithm_FIFA.php, i.e., <?php ?>, with the shortcode [insert_php] [/insert_php]
+If used, replace the opening and closing PHP tags in algorithm_FIFA.php with the shortcode [insert_php] [/insert_php]